Collaboration is supposed to be about things like teamwork, cooperation, and productivity. But in real life, collaboration isn’t always easy.

 If you need some help enhancing your visual brand or want to know how to build one from scratch, check out our free branding e-book for tips and inspiration.

-We’re really excited about how Canva for Work will help teams improve their design flow, but we’d love to hear from you with any thoughts and feedback you may have.
+We’re really excited about how Canva Pro will help teams improve their design flow, but we’d love to hear from you with any thoughts and feedback you may have.
 Our goal is to empower every business to create stunning visuals – regardless of their design skill level or resources.

 In the meantime, happy designing!